-The sub-factors and associated indicators should be regarded as a "menu" of examples (developed from past designations and subsequent consultation) from which those appropriate to the character of the landscape under consideration should be chosen, adapted or added to.
-There is no "scoring" involving accumulations of indicators and it is possible for a landscape to exhibit natural beauty or offer opportunities for open air recreation even if a number of the indicators shown in this appendix are not present.
+The sub-factors and associated indicators should be regarded as a -menu of examples (developed from precedent and past designations) from which those appropriate to the character of the landscape under consideration should be chosen, adapted or added to.
+There is no -scoring involving accumulations of indicators and it is possible for a landscape to offer opportunities for open air recreation even if a few of the indicators shown in this appendix are not present.

-Factor Example sub-factor Example indicator Access to high quality landscapes Opportunities to enjoy outstanding natural beauty Good access (physically and/or visually) to areas that satisfy the natural beauty criterion (see Natural Beauty criterion) Opportunities to enjoy relative tranquillity and relative wildness Good access (physically and/or visually) to areas that offer an experience of tranquillity or wildness (see Natural Beauty criterion) Natural or cultural heritage features or Presence of a range of natural or cultural heritage features or Presence of natural features which enrich the experience of the landscape or contribute to understanding of special qualities or sense of place cultural associations cultural associations Presence of cultural features or cultural associations which enrich the experience of the landscape or contribute to understanding of special qualities or sense of place Landmarks and other features Presence of recognised or valued landmarks or other features of interest which enrich the experience of the landscape or contribute to understanding of special qualities or sense of place Good recreation provision High quantity of appropriate recreation provision Presence of extensive network of rights of way or extent of open access land over much of the area Diversity of good quality provision for quiet enjoyment Opportunities to enjoy a range of high quality landscape experiences Opportunities to enjoy a range of different provision for quiet recreation activity Accessibility Accessibility to centres of Transport links to centres of population population Availability of sustainable transport options providing links to centres of population Potential for enhancement Potential for appropriate enhancement of enjoyment and understanding Possible plans to improve provision for access to or quiet enjoyment of the landscape so as to provide opportunities for the understanding and enjoyment of the area's special qualities, by new provision or improved management of existing
+Factor Example sub-factor Example indicator Examples of Evidence Access to high quality landscapes Opportunities to enjoy high landscape quality and scenic quality Good access (physically and / or visually) to areas that offer an experience of high landscape quality and / or scenic quality (see Natural Beauty criterion) OS mapping Definitive map of rights of way Open access mapping Published long distance Opportunities to enjoy relative tranquillity and relative wildness Good access (physically and/or visually) to areas that offer an experience of relative tranquillity and / or wildness (see Natural Beauty criterion) recreational routes Field observation Local guidebooks and leaflets Landscape character assessment Natural or cultural heritage features or Opportunities to enjoy a range of natural or cultural heritage features or cultural Presence of natural features which enrich the experience of the landscape or contribute to understanding of special qualities or sense of place Natural and cultural heritage interest Field observation cultural associations associations Presence of cultural features or cultural associations which enrich the experience of the landscape or contribute to understanding of special qualities or sense of place Opportunities to enjoy Landmarks and other features Presence of recognised or valued landmarks or other features of interest which enrich the experience of the landscape or contribute to understanding of special qualities or sense of place Good recreation provision High quantity of appropriate recreation provision Presence of extensive network of rights of way or extent of open access land over much of the area Published recreational routes and activities associated with landscape Diversity of good quality provision for quiet enjoyment Opportunities to enjoy a range of high-quality landscape experiences Organisations engaged in recreational provision in the area

+Factor Example sub-factor Example indicator Examples of Evidence Opportunities to enjoy a range of different provision for quiet recreation activity OS mapping Definitive map of rights of way Permissive Access Mapping Open access mapping Published long distance recreational routes Field observation Local guidebooks and leaflets Local knowledge of recreation provision Accessibility Accessibility to centres of population and accessibility to all Transport links to centres of population Availability of sustainable transport options providing links to centres of population OS mapping Sustainable transport routes and modes Disability access information Local guidebooks and leaflets Provision of recreation opportunities suitable for a wide range of people and levels of ability Potential for enhancement Potential for appropriate enhancement of enjoyment and understanding Possible plans to improve provision for access to or quiet enjoyment of the landscape, so as to provide opportunities for the understanding and enjoyment of the area's special qualities, by new provision or improved management of existing provision Local recreation initiatives